kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_01_the_partnership.md

 It's natural.
 It's healthy.
 It's your **right**.

----

-### What This App Will Do

-Over the next chapters, you'll learn:
-- How your body works (many women don't know!)
-- What feels good and why
-- How to communicate with your partner
-- How to make intimacy enjoyable for *you*

-You can read at your own pace.
-Share what you choose with your partner.
-Keep your thoughts private.

-This is *your* journey.

----

-### New Words You'll Know
+## New Words You'll Know

-**Intimacy** — Being close to someone, emotionally and physically.
+**Intimacy**: Being close to someone, emotionally and physically.
 Not just sex — also cuddling, talking, sharing secrets.

-**Consent** — Saying yes freely and happily.
+**Consent**: Saying yes freely and happily.
 Not just "allowing" something because you feel you have to.

-**Partnership** — Two people working together as equals.
+**Partnership**: Two people working together as equals.
 Not one boss and one servant.

----

-### Something to Think About
+## Something to Think About

-Before you move to the next chapter, answer this honestly (just in your mind):

-*When was the last time I felt truly happy with my partner — not just doing duty, but actually enjoying the moment?*
+When was the last time I felt truly happy with my partner — not just doing duty, but actually enjoying the moment?
 If you can't remember... that's okay.
 That's why you're here.

----

-### Coming Up Next...
+## Coming Up Next

 Before we can talk about pleasure, we need to talk about the body.
-And here's a secret:

-**Many women don't actually know their own anatomy.**
+Many women don't actually know their own anatomy.
 Not because they're ignorant.
 Because nobody ever taught them!

-In Chapter 2, we'll take a tour of *"The Female Garden"* — with a simple map that will change everything you think you know.
+In Chapter 2, we'll take a tour of "The Female Garden" — with a simple map that will change everything you think you know.
 Trust us.
 This will be eye-opening. 🌸

----

 ## Quiz